tylergneill/Brucheion_tgn/README.md

 Namely, once one's transcript data consistently marks both chapter and object identifiers with consistent formatting, it is then merely a mechanical matter to extract a linear sequence of such identifiers, on the one hand, and textual content, on the other, and then from this sequence, one can further mechanically build a table of paired identifiers, which then simply needs to be formatted as RDF triplets (here: chapter-verb-object) which can then be incorporated directly into the CEX file.
 It's also possible to use the `Image References Editor` within the GUI to specify individual relations, even to the level of parts of images, but that is not used here.

-Finally, it is only if it is placed in the `Brucheion/cex` folder that a CEX file is able to be found by the Brucheion `load` call.
+Finally, a CEX file must be placed in the `Brucheion/cex` folder in order for the `load` call to find it.

 Quick Run-Down of Features Not Utilized
 ----------